Starting your studies

 What Specializations and Elective Areas Await You?

-In the following, you can see which business majors are available in our degree programs.
-You can get more detailed information by clicking on the respective name.
-You can find the exact structure of the elective areas and the (few) rules applying to the specializations on the pages of the different study programs, which you can easily reach via the General Website of the Study Programs.
+In the following, you can see which profiles are available in Business Administration, Economics, and Business Information Systems.
+Click on the respective name for detailed information.
+You will find the exact structure of the elective areas and the (few) rules applying to the specializations on the pages of the different study programs, which you easily reach via the Degree Programs at the Faculty of Buisness and Economics website.

 What is it Like to Study in Our Degree Programs?